The Trustees invite applications for three major overseas TWJ Fellowships in 2024

-Clinical Otology, Neurotology, Skull-base Surgery and Cochlear Implants
+Clinical Otology, Neurotology and Skull-base Surgery

 with opportunities for research

-12 months commencing 1st July 2024
+12 months commencing 1st July 2025

 Hospital website

-Division of Otolaryngology, Head & Neck Surgery
+Department of Otolaryngology – Head & Neck Surgery webpage

 Applicants for TWJ Major Fellowships should note that the Trustees have no objection to Fellows securing modest supplementary grants or awards to help with the expenses of their Fellowship.
 However, obtaining a second major Fellowship award from another source which matches or exceeds the TWJ grant would be unacceptable and liable to lead to withdrawal of the TWJ Fellowship.